Our Committees

 Current priorities:

-• Developing Universities Scotland’s policy position on issues such as the SFC R&I Funding and the Future of the Research Excellence Framework.
+• Developing Universities Scotland’s policy position on issues such as SFC R&I Funding, the future of the Research Excellence Framework, and the European Union’s research framework programme.

-Vice Convener: Professor Brad Mackay, Deputy Principal of the University of St Andrews.
+Lead Member: Professor Dame Sally Mapstone, Principal University of St Andrews.

 Current Priorities: